alidanapour/chip8_emulator/Product_Document.md

         11. If the player reaches max score (20 - level 1, 100 - level 2, 255 - level 3), the game ends and displays a game win animation.
 The score of the player is also displayed.
         12. If the player chooses to play again via input, the game reinitialized and game flow resumes at point 'b'

 - Chip8 Tool: `Sprite Editor` provide a visual interface to create sprites.
-Chip8 developers can turn pixels on/off in the editor and it will produce the corresponding hexcode for that sprites, thus making it easier to create sprites by letting developer visualize them.
+Chip8 developers can turn pixels on in the editor and it will produce the corresponding hexcode for that sprites, thus making it easier to create sprites by letting developer visualize them.

 - Automated test with Jest: Implement existing test cases in `test.js` in Jest and add new test cases.